rjdj/django-tornado/README.md

   - Add "rjdj.djangotornado" to your requirements in setup.py

-  - Add "rjdj.djangotornato.scripts" to INSTALLED_APPS in your Django settings.py
+  - Add "rjdj.djangotornado" to INSTALLED_APPS in your Django settings.py

   - Make sure you have the "tornado" package in your sys.path